 With that said, just because a breed can benefit from a raincoat doesn’t mean an individual dog will enjoy wearing one.
 If you notice panting, subdued behaviour or excessive scratching when you use the coat, your dog may feel uncomfortable or be starting to overheat.

 To summarise this section, a waterproof raincoat can provide much needed protection for breeds that are very thin, small or have short hair.
 Raincoats may also help dogs with weak immune systems.
 Big dogs with thick coats should usually not wear any type of coat, however, as they can quickly overheat.

-Side note: If you just want to keep your dog warm indoors, then one of the products on our list of the best dog sweaters might be a better choice.
-These sweaters aren't waterproof, but provide extra warmth for dogs that need it.
+Side note: If you just want to keep your dog warm indoors, then dog sweaters might be a better choice.
+These sweaters aren’t waterproof, but provide extra warmth for dogs that need it.

 When buying any dog clothing, including other items such as boots and backpacks, comfort for your canine friend is the primary consideration.
 Here are the main things to look for in a waterproof dog coat:

 - Material and Construction.
 Dog raincoats tend to be made from a single waterproof layer.
 This provides protection from rain, but doesn’t offer much insulation in colder weather.
 If you want a coat to keep your dog warm as well as dry, look for an option with two layers and a fleece lining.